Class Projects on the Maya

 A recount of our morning with Dr Diane Davies by Hashim

 “This morning was epic!
 A real archaeologist came to us and year five!
-Did you know she is the only Maya archaeologist in Britain!
+Did you know she is the only British Maya archaeologist in the UK!

 We went into the hall where everything was set out and we learnt about all of the adventures she has had.
 Her name was Dr Diane Davies.
 Firstly she told us all about the architecture/artefacts she has gathered which are related to the Maya.
 She has found pieces of pottery, Maya tools and loads more!
 Disturbingly, she had to spend three months at a time in the jungle, but eight years in total.
 This was where she found all the artefacts.